-In all cases, the validity of the Turkey visa could always expire before the 180 days have passed, but it will in all cases expire after this period.
+Keep in mind that the validity period of the Turkey visa could always expire before the 180 days have passed, but it will in all cases expire after this period.
 This is because you also have to adhere to the requirements set for your passport (or, for certain countries, their identity card).
 It can occur that the visa is still valid according to the indicated expiration date, but that your passport is valid for less than six months.
-In that case you are no longer allowed to travel into Turkey with your visa.
+In that case, you are no longer allowed to travel into Turkey with your visa.
 You will have to file for a new passport, and then use that passport to apply for a new visa before you can travel to Turkey again.

 What if your Turkey visa has expired?

 If the 180-day validity period of your visa has run out, then the validity expires immediately.
 Likewise, if you stayed in Turkey for more than 90 days, the validity expires as well.
 Still want to travel to Turkey again or stay in Turkey for a longer period?
 Read the page on the expiration and extension of the Turkish visa.

 Check for yourself if your visa is still valid

 Before you travel to Turkey, it is wise to check if your e-visa is still valid.
 This can be easily seen on the visa itself; look for the box marked red in the example below.